Like with us adults, toddlers should also have a comfy pillow to get a good night’s sleep.

 #7 Machine Washable

-Related to durability and longevity, it’s a MUST to have a pillow that’s machine washable.
+Related to durability and longevity, it’s a MUST to have an organic pillow that’s machine washable.

 When spills happen — and trust us, THEY WILL HAPPEN — having the option to clean toddler pillows using a washing machine will be convenient!

-Most of the organic toddler pillows on this list have an organic cotton cover.
+Most of the pillows on this list have an organic cotton cover.
 This means that they aren’t waterproof or water-resistant.

 Although, that won’t be a big problem since these covers are machine washable.
 You can just remove it from the pillow and put it in the laundry.